-Sami is the blogger behind www.eatpraybudget.com and in this money story she shares how she went from thinking she would never be able to pay off her student loans until she was in her 50's to paying off almost 196k in debt alongside her husband in just 18 months.
+Sami is the blogger behind www.eatpraybudget.com and in this money story she shares how she went from thinking she would never be able to pay off her student loans until she was in her 50's to pay off almost 196k in debt alongside her husband in just 18 months.
 She talks through the specific things they did, how they stayed motivated and what they intend to do next now that they are debt free.
 Enjoy this interview!

 "There is a big disconnect from what we’re all taught in school and how we should really be dealing with our personal finances."